louisho5/jQuery-Include-HTML-File-Plugin/README.md

 	.loadTEXT(Path)

-is used load external TXT file as pure text format into your element.
+is used load external TXT file as pure text into your element.

 	.appendTEXT(Path)

-is used append external TXT file as pure text format into your element.
+is used append external TXT file as pure text into your element.

 	.prependTEXT(Path)

-is used prepend external TXT file as pure text format into your element.
+is used prepend external TXT file as pure text into your element.

 All functions require your EXTERNAL HTML FILE PATH as the parameter in the bracket.